SowvikSuvo/PawCare-Project/README.md

    and Tailwind CSS.

-   It allows pet owners to explore winter care services, book appointments, and manage authentication securely.
+ PawCare is a modern web application designed to help pet owners find winter care services, expert vets, grooming tips, and helpful articles Booking services.
-   The application features Google Login, Private Routes, and a smooth user experience with a persistent navbar and footer.

-4. Key features:
+The homepage is crafted with soft winter visuals, smooth transitions, and dynamic components to offer users a delightful browsing experience.

   # 🏠 Home Page Explained